technix/atrament-web-ui/README.md

 All you need to do is to build your game with `npm run singlefile` command.
 The resulting web page will be in the `build_singlefile` folder.

+## Debugger
+When Atrament UI is run in development mode (i.e. via `npm start`), debugger can be invoked with double pressing of `~` button.

+Debugger provides the following functionality:

+* General information on ink script
+* List of global tags
+* List of ink variables (view and edit)
+* List of visit counts
+* Navigation to knot/stich path

 ## Atrament repositories

 - [atrament-web](https://github.com/technix/atrament-web)